PSalant726/Nformd/README.md

 ### Single-Page App

 Nformd only ever loads a single webpage; all content is delivered on one static page.
 The children of the root element, the `app` component, listen to a `SessionStore` and render content based on calls to `SessionStore.currentUser()` and `SessionStore.isUserLoggedIn()`.
-Sensitive information and functionality meant only for users with accounts are kept out of the frontend of the app unless a user has been successfully authenticated.
+Sensitive information and functionality meant only for users with accounts are kept out of the front end of the app unless a user has been successfully authenticated.

 ```javascript
 SessionStore.currentUser = function () {